ValeriaMarras/retrospective_revisions_in_surveillance_data/README.md

 Use `forecasting_models.py` to apply the revision estimates from the machine learning models to improve the accuracy of short-term forecasting models.

-## Configuration

-Details how to configure the scripts to use different data sources or to filter data by specific dates or countries.

 ## License